june-in-exile/will/apps/backend/README.md

 ├── 3_addressed.json     # Will with contract address
 ├── 4_signed.json        # Will with Permit2 signature
 ├── 5_encrypted.json     # Encrypted will (base64)
-└── 6_decrypted.json     # Decrypted will for verification
+├── 6_downloaded.json    # Downloaded will from IPFS
+└── 7_decrypted.json     # Will from decrypted content
 ```